kwk/docker-registry-frontend/README.md

 # Contributions are welcome!

 If you like the application, I invite you to contribute and report bugs or feature request on the project's github page: [https://github.com/kwk/docker-registry-frontend][3].
+To learn how to develop for the docker-registry-frontend, see [here](develop/README.md).

 Thank you for your interest!